huynhhoangkha/cppExGen/README.md

 - Input: A text file containing an integer number
 - Expected output: A text file containing an integer whose the value which is the absolute value of the input. <br>

-The conten of the gen-file may be as follow:
+The content of the gen-file may be as follow:
 ```
 //--------------
 testcase000: